realworldocaml/book/en/01-prologue.md

 * Algebraic datatypes and pattern-matching
 * Type inference

-Some of you will know and love these features, and others will be new to them.
-But as we'll demonstrate over the course of this book, it turns out that there is something transformative about having them all together and able to interact with each other in a single language.
+Some of you will know and love these features, and others will be completely new to them.
+Most of you will have seen _some_ of them in other languages that you've used.
+As we'll demonstrate over the course of this book, it turns out that there is something transformative about having them all together and able to interact in a single language.
 Despite their importance, these ideas have made only limited inroads into mainstream languages.
 And when they do arrive there, like higher-order functions in C# or parametric polymorphism in Java, it's typically in a limited and awkward form.
 The only languages that support these ideas well are statically-typed functional programming languages like OCaml, F#, Haskell, Scala and Standard-ML.

 Among this worthy set of languages, OCaml stands apart because it manages to provide a great deal of power while remaining highly pragmatic, highly